-The error code of 0x80246008 for Windows Updates can occur during different phases of an Update being downloading, installing or even when an update is initialized.
+The error code of 0x80246008 for Windows Updates can occur during different phases of an Update is downloading, installing or even when an update is initialized.
 Narrowing it down to a single cause, it is related to the deliverability of a file to a computer from Microsoft’s servers.
 Hence, these fixes can be applicable to Windows Updates as well as Microsoft Store.
 It can be a cause of Windows Update not even working due to conflicts from third-party programs like Antivirus and Firewall software, sometimes due to corrupt Disk Image or System Files, or either any of the supporting Windows Update components and services not working properly.

 Fix Windows Update error 0x80246008